The Boltzmann-Grad Limit of the Lorentz Gas in a Union of Lattices: Further setup and notation

-From now on we assume a point set $\scrP$ with presentation as in \eqref{PSIdef}--\eqref{GENPOINTSET1} to be \textit{fixed.} In particular this means that the numbers $N,r_1,\ldots,r_N$ are now fixed; and so are the numbers $c_\psi$ and vectors $\vecw_\psi$ ($\psi\in\Psi$).
-We then set: and
+From now on we assume a point set $\scrP$ with presentation as in \eqref{PSIdef}--\eqref{GENPOINTSET1} to be \textit{fixed.} In particular this means that the numbers $N,r_1,\ldots,r_N$ are fixed, and so are the numbers $c_\psi$, vectors $\vecw_\psi$ ($\psi\in\Psi$) and matrices $M_1,\ldots,M_N\in\SL_d(\R)$.
+Associated to this fixed presentation of $\scrP$, we now introduce the following homogeneous space $\XX$ which will be of fundamental importance throughout the rest of the paper: